Buying guide

 Ultra 100L

-A lighter power racket for players who want easier acceleration and a lively response.
+A lighter power racket for players who want easier acceleration, quick handling, and a lively response.

 Yonex